whtecmp/vapm/README.md

 Allows mycroft to manage packages on your computer.

-you can search, install, remove and manage your packages with voice commands only using vapm.
+you can search, install, remove and manage your packages with voice commands using vapm.

-vapm is built on top of your existing package manager, be it apt, rpm or even snap, flatpak and appimage.
+vapm is built on top of your existing package manager (i.e. APT).

 ## Examples
 * "Search for package python"